Sustainability

 6. Invite pairs to sharing their word groups with the class.

-7. After students have shared their clusters, show slide 4 and re-visit the statements about the main idea of the article.
+7. After students have shared their clusters, show slide 4 (same content as slide 2) and re-visit the statements about the main idea of the article.
 Encourage groups to discuss the statements and select the one that best captures the main idea of the article.

 8. Provide each pair with a copy of the “Indigenous communities and climate resilience” article.
 Ask groups to read the article and decide which of the four statements best reflects the main idea of the article.
 Alternatively, assign groups single paragraphs or small sections of the article.